 Balancing Benefits and Limitations

 While supplements can enhance a senior horse’s diet, it’s essential to choose products backed by scientific research to avoid over-supplementation, which could cause imbalances.
+Regular veterinary consultations are recommended to tailor dietary plans and supplement use according to the individual needs and health status of each horse.

 Managing Common Health Conditions in Geriatric Equines